TAE40116 Certificate IV in training and assessment

 For Fortress Learning’s Credit Transfer process, please see our Student Handbook – Chapter 7.

-We know that the TAE is not easy, and that it’s not a matter of “if” but “when” you will need a guiding hand.
-That’s why you will have unlimited access to your trainer and can schedule phone or video calls when you need support.
-Our trainers are available 9am to 5pm QLD time Monday to Friday.
+We know that the TAE is not easy and that it’s not a matter of “if” but “when” you will need a guiding hand.
+That’s why you will have unlimited access to your trainer and can schedule a phone or video call when you need support.
+Our trainers are available from 9 am to 5 pm QLD time Monday to Friday.

 Our service promises to you: